zhaoyx239/X-Translator/README.md

 English | [Chinese version](README_zh.md)

-X-Translator is a modular, low-cost speech-to-speech translation demo.
+X-Translator is a real-time speaker-aware speech-to-speech translation system.
 It connects streaming ASR, machine translation, and prompt-conditioned TTS through a lightweight runtime controller, so the browser can display source text, translated text, and synthesized target speech during a live session.
 Try the online demo at [https://translate.sjtuxlance.com/](https://translate.sjtuxlance.com/).

 The current release focuses on the local demo code.
-Evaluation code and the paper will be released later.
+Evaluation code, server code and the paper will be released later.

 ## Architecture